 When to stay with Fidelity

-Stay with Fidelity if you depend on the Active Trader Pro platform, you have HSA or 529 accounts already set up, or your employer's retirement plan is at Fidelity.
-The picks below address Vanguard's owner-of-the-funds structure, Schwab's thinkorswim platform, M1's pie-based investing, and managed-portfolio robos.
+Stay with Fidelity if you depend on Active Trader Pro, you have an HSA or 529 plan running there, or your employer 401(k) lives at Fidelity.
+The picks below address structural alignment with Vanguard's owner-of-the-funds model, thinkorswim depth on Schwab, pie-based fractional automation on M1, daily tax-loss harvesting on Wealthfront, and SoFi's mobile-first banking-plus-investing app.

-Fidelity alternatives are scored on the investor shape that drives switching: ideological structure, active-trader depth, pie-based DIY, hands-off robo, and mobile-first.
-Each pick leads for one of those.
+Fidelity alternatives are scored on the investor shape that drives switching: shareholder-aligned firm structure, active-trader platform depth, pie-based fractional DIY, hands-off robo with daily tax-loss harvesting, and mobile-first banking-plus-investing.
+Each pick leads on one of those.

-Pricing is taken from each broker's site on the review date.
-Advisory fees and APY rates change with market conditions; figures here are current to review date.
+Pricing is taken from each broker's site on the review date and verified against forum and review-site reports.
+Advisory fees and APY rates change with market conditions; figures here are current to 2026-05-10.

 Frequently asked questions about Fidelity alternatives